annabush092/syncedIn-backend/README.md

       has_many: :contacts, through: :user_contacts
       has_many: user-instruments
       has_many: instruments, through: user-instruments
-      has_many: user-genres, through: user-instruments
+      has_many: skills, through: user-instruments
-      has_many: genres, through: user-genres
+      has_many: genres, through: skills
     UserContacts:
       belongs_to: :user
       belongs_to: :contact, class: "User"